 Thank you.
-It's a pleasure to be here at an event that celebrates the mining industry - and in a world-class mining city to boot.
+It's a pleasure to be back.

-As many of you are well aware, the last couple of years have kept the mining industry on its toes as companies faced volatility in the commodity market and a still uncertain global economy.
-For the last two years, while on the speaking circuit, I've talked about why I firmly believe there's a prosperous future for our industry despite these uncertainties.
-In these talks, I have always stressed that we have to remain focused on some key areas to grow - improving trade and addressing challenges to our regulatory system, skills shortage and infrastructure.
-I'll touch on these points later in my remarks.
+When I was here two years ago, I talked about why I firmly believe there's a prosperous future for our industry - despite volatility and price declines.
+I stressed that we had to remain focused on some key areas - improving trade and addressing challenges related to our regulatory system, skills shortage and infrastructure.